mothur/mothur.github.io/_wiki/trim.seqs.md

 So if you are using the 16S rRNA primers 27f and 338r to generate sequencing substrate, but you are sequencing off of the 338r end of the fragment, you would list 338r as the forward primer and 27f as the reverse.
-Here we are using a \"\#\" for the reverse primer to indicate that we don\'t want mothur to screen for the reverse primer because the GSFLX sequencing platform cannot generate sequences that are \>250 bp long.
-If the \"\#\" were removed, all of the sequences would wind up in the scrap file.
-The lines starting with barcode follow the format of
-\"barcode\" - tab - barcode sequence - tab - sample identifier - line
+Here we are using a "\#" for the reverse primer to indicate that we don't want mothur to screen for the reverse primer because the GSFLX sequencing platform cannot generate sequences that are \>250 bp long.
+If the "\#" were removed, all of the sequences would wind up in the scrap file.
+The lines starting with barcode follow the format of "barcode" - tab - barcode sequence - tab - sample identifier - line break.
-break.
 There is no limit to the number of primers or barcodes that mothur can handle.
 The forward and reverse primers can also be degenerate using standard IUPAC nomenclature.
 You can enter your oligos